YGZWQZD/LAMDA-SSL/docs/README.md

 >> - device_ids: Available GPUs.
 >> - output_device: The GPU where the output result is stored.
 >> - dim: The dimension of data aggregation from each device.
 >> - broadcast_buffers: Flag that enables syncing (broadcasting) buffers of the module at beginning of the 'forward' function.
 >> - process_group: The process group to be used for distributed data all-reduction.
-If None, the default process group, which is created by :func:'torch.distributed.init_process_group', will be used.
+If None, the default process group, which is created by func 'torch.distributed.init_process_group', will be used.
->> - bucket_cap_mb: 'DistributedDataParallel' will bucket parameters into multiple buckets so that gradient reduction of each bucket can potentially overlap with backward computation. :attr:'bucket_cap_mb' controls the bucket size in MegaBytes (MB).
+>> - bucket_cap_mb: 'DistributedDataParallel' will bucket parameters into multiple buckets so that gradient reduction of each bucket can potentially overlap with backward computation. attr 'bucket_cap_mb' controls the bucket size in MegaBytes (MB).
 >> - find_unused_parameters: Traverse the autograd graph from all tensors contained in the return value of the wrapped module's 'forward' function.
 Parameters that don't receive gradients as part of this graph are preemptively marked as being ready to be reduced.
 In addition, parameters that may have been used in the wrapped module's 'forward' function but were not part of loss computation and thus would also not receive gradients are preemptively marked as ready to be reduced.
 >> - gradient_as_bucket_view: When set to True, gradients will be views pointing to different offsets of 'allreduce' communication buckets.
 This can reduce peak memory usage, where the saved memory size will be equal to the total gradients size.
 Moreover, it avoids the overhead of copying between gradients and 'allreduce' communication buckets.
 When gradients are views, detach_() cannot be called on the gradients.
-If hitting such errors, please fix it by referring to the :meth: '~torch.optim.Optimizer.zero_grad' function in 'torch/optim/optimizer.py' as a solution.
+If hitting such errors, please fix it by referring to the meth '~torch.optim.Optimizer.zero_grad' function in 'torch/optim/optimizer.py' as a solution.

 ## Evaluation